List of villages in Vestfold

 This is a list of villages in Vestfold, a county of Norway.
 Villages which are the administrative centers of their municipality are highlighted in blue and marked with this symbol (†) on this list.
-The term "villages" refers includes settlements, hamlets, and farm areas in Vestfold county.
+The term "villages" includes settlements, hamlets, and farm areas in Vestfold county.
 The list excludes cities/towns located in Vestfold.
 For other counties see the lists of villages in Norway.